Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-monitoring.md

 * /var/log/clickhouse-server/clickhouse-server.err.log (error & warning, you may want to keep an eye on that or send it to some monitoring system)
 * /var/log/clickhouse-server/clickhouse-server.log (trace logs,  very detailed, useful for debugging, usually too verbose to monitor).

-You can additionally enable system.text_log table to have an access to the logs from clickhouse sql queries.
+You can additionally enable system.text_log table to have an access to the logs from clickhouse sql queries (ensure that you will not expose some information to the users which should not see it).

 ## OpenTelemetry support